stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 * The value of **<enter_application_stack_name>** is the name that you provided to the application stack in Section 2 (default is pattern3-app).
 * The value of **<enter_image_builder_pipeline_arn>** is the ARN of the Image Builder Pipeline.
 You can get this from the output to the pipeline stack from Section 3.

-When you have successfully executed the command you will be provided with an execution ID.
+When you have successfully executed the command you will be provided with an AutomationExecutionID.

 To check the status of the currently running automation executions, you can use the following command: